Texas Conservation History Projects

 Texas Legacy Project

-The Texas Legacy Project is a collection of over 250 video oral histories with farmers and ranchers, politicians and lawyers, scientists and engineers, journalists and teachers, and others dedicated to conservation in the state.
+The Texas Legacy Project is a collection of over 250 video oral histories recorded with farmers and ranchers, politicians and lawyers, scientists and engineers, journalists and teachers, and others dedicated to conservation in the state.

 The Texas Landscape Project is a compilation of more than 300 maps and other figures describing the ecoregions, watersheds, aquifers, and settlements that are the site of many years of environmental controversies and protection efforts in Texas.